1. What will my student get out of joining a fraternal organization that they will not get out of any other college organization?

 3. As a parent, I think academics must be a top priority.
 Will this be compromised by joining an organization?

+The Greek Student GPA is consistently higher than the All Undergratuate GPA at UNC Pembroke with our cumulative GPA being a 2.84 and the undergraduate cumulative average being a 2.72.
 Academics are a top-priority in the Greek community.
 When students join, they become part of a larger group of students who value their academic goals at UNC-Pembroke.
 This group understands what the new member is facing and can provide support in many areas.
 Each chapter on campus has a scholarship officer or new member educator who initiates programs within the chapter to encourage high academic achievement.
 There are various resources for members on campus, such as, The Center for Academic Excellence, time management workshops, academic advisors, etc. Studies have shown that the GPA among Greek members has been consistently higher than the non-Greek Student’s GPA.

 4. What is my role as a parent?